Call for Papers Preview

 To pursue answers to the questions raised by 100 years of international studies in Britain, the conference programme committee invites individual papers, panels, and roundtables that engage with the themes identified above or any other topic that advances the understanding of international studies widely defined.
 It also encourages the inclusion of multiple perspectives, diversified panels, and innovative formats.

-The online submission system for papers, panels, and roundtables will open in October, 2018.
+The online submission system for papers, panels, and roundtables is now open.